Glossary

 Binding

-(Verb) An action taken by transgender men and gender nonconforming individuals to minimize the appearance of or flatten breast tissue.
+(Verb) The action, typically performed by transgender men and gender nonconforming individuals, of tightly wrapping one’s chest in order to minimize the appearance of having breasts and/or to flatten breast tissue.
 Learn More

 Biphobia